Oklahoma Compliance Packages

 Oklahoma Compliance Packages, also known as OCP’s, are bundles of tests required by the Oklahoma Medical Marijuana Authority.
 Currently, regulations state that every 10lb batch of product, in its final, sellable form, must have a compliance panel run.

-- Express Toxicology New Client and Intake Forms: We will need the Client Information Form and any relevant Intake Forms.
+Express Toxicology New Client and Intake Forms: We will need the New Client Information Form and any relevant Intake Forms.
 (Flower, Concentrate or Ingestible).

-- Licensing: OMMA Requires a Current OMMA, OBNDD and Transport License Numbers for any Transfers. of samples or products.
+- Licensing: OMMA requires Current OMMA, OBNDD and Transport License numbers for any transfer of sample or product.
 These must be verified prior to transfer of samples.

-- Manifest of Inventory to be Transferred: OMMA Requires that you have a Transport Manifest Listing all samples being transported and transferred.
-This will be from the origination location to the ending location and must include all Licensing Information and a detailed List of Inventory to be transferred.
+- Manifest of Inventory to be Transferred: OMMA requires that you have a Transport Manifest listing all samples being transported or transferred.
+This will be from the origination location to the ending location and must include all licensing information and a detailed list of inventory to be transferred.

-- Payment: All orders must be paid prior to the start of testing.
+- Payment: All orders must be paid for a the time of sample collection.
 We accept Cash, Check or Credit Card.

-Once at the lab, the sample is tested for a number of required tests.
+Once at the lab, the sample is tested for a panel of test required by the OMMA.
 The tests required are dependent upon sample type.
-Once the test is complete, ETS lab personnel will work with a laboratory director to prepare a Certificate of Analysis, which contains the results of the tests and information as to whether or not the sample passed or failed.
-This certificate is then sent to the client to inform them if they can legally sell their products or not.
-Simultaneously, If the samples fails it is required by OMMA to be sent in within 48 hours.
+Once testing is completes, ETS lab personnel will work with the laboratory director to prepare a Certificate of Analysis (CoA).
+A CoA contains the testing results and information as to whether or not the sample has passed or failed.
+This certificate is then sent to the client to via email inform them if they can legally sell their product, If any sample preformed under an OCP fail it is required by OMMA that the laboratory conducting the testing reports as such 48 hours.